Lspace-io/lspace-docs/README.md

 - Added API Usage Guide from the document `a9a3efae-8690-4138-a0dd-d1ac38cc413b-api-usage-guide.md`.
 - Added new introductory section about Lspace benefits and use cases based on `lspace-benefits-use-cases.md`.
 - Processed [Knowledge Base Generation Internals](./knowledge-base-generation/internals.md) detailing internal mechanisms.
+- **Integrated Understanding of the Model Context Protocol (MCP) from `cadfcf2b-f72f-4218-a167-846123e40cee-UnderstandingtheModelContextProtocolMCP.txt`.**